imohweb/engineering-command-compendium-repo/README.md

 A practical, editable command reference for developers, cloud architects, DevOps engineers, SREs, platform engineers and other technical practitioners.

-The baseline commands were transcribed from the screenshots in the supplied Word document.
+The baseline commands were transcribed from the screenshots I posted a few days ago on my WhatsApp Status.
 The repository then expands those sections with commonly needed commands for modern Linux administration, networking, troubleshooting, containers, Kubernetes, automation, CI/CD, cloud CLIs, observability, Git, GitHub CLI, Anthropic Claude / Claude Code and developer tooling.

 ## How to use this repository